 Our students should enjoy the underlying benefits of asking questions.
 It always pays to prompt interest in how the brain works.
 Teaching our students to ask questions is encouraging them to be active participants in the learning process.

-The more they ask questions, the more they are on track with the learning goals.
-Their questions give me the clues of their mindset as learners and I find this important in achieving their goals.
+The more they ask questions, the more they are on track with their learning goals.
+Their questions give me clues of their mindset as learners and I find this important in achieving their goals.